 Operating costs for land-side modes vary by mode, by country and by route.
-Using an analysis of transportation operating costs in the European Union and the U.S. produced by research collaboration funded by the European Commission (Maibach, Peter, et al., 2006), this analysis updated costs to 2020 equivalents in U.S. dollars and selected costs representative of Mediterranean coastal States for which this analysis provided data (Table 10.2-1).
+Using an analysis of transportation operating costs in the European Union and the U.S. produced by research collaboration funded by the European Commission (Maibach, Peter, et al., 2006), this analysis updated costs to 2020 equivalents in U.S. dollars and selected costs representative of Mediterranean coastal States for which this analysis provided data (Table Error!
+No text of specified style in document.-29).